City-of-Helsinki/mlops-template/README.md

 #### a) Recommended: Codespaces

-If your organization has [Codespaces](https://github.com/features/codespaces) enabled (requires Enterprise GitHub & Azure subscription), you are now ready to begin development.
+If your organization has [Codespaces](https://github.com/features/codespaces) enabled (requires GitHub Enterprise & Azure subscription), you are now ready to begin development.
 Just launch the repository in a codespace, and a dev container is automatically set up!

 #### b) Can't use Codespaces: Local installation with Docker

 You can build a development environment locally with docker.
-The recommended way is to use VSC in a container development mode ([link to instructions](https://code.visualstudio.com/docs/remote/containers)).
+The recommended way is to use VSC in container development mode ([link to instructions](https://code.visualstudio.com/docs/remote/containers)).

 #### c) Can't use Docker: Local manual installation